 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

 ROCKY MOUNTAIN CHOCOLATE FACTORY, INC. (Registrant)

-Date: July 20, 2020 /s/ Bryan J. Merrym
+Date: October 15, 2020 /s/ Bryan J. Merrym

 /s/ Bryan J. Merryman

 Bryan J. Merryman, Chief Executive Officer,

-Chief Financial Officer, Treasurer and Director
+Chief Financial Officer, Treasurer and Chairman of the Board of Directors